IntegerMan/Pi-MFD/README.md

 The bottom row relates to pages inside the current application stack.
 Pressing on a page when it is already selected will allow the user to

+### Left Side
+The left side buttons are currently unsupported

+### Right Side
+The right side buttons are currently unsupported

 ### Number Pad
 The number pad allows for interaction with the current page, including navigating up, down, left, right, and selecting items.
 The keypad will not allow users to select items on the top or bottom row.